Near-Optimal Private Tests for Simple and MLR Hypotheses: Problem Formulation and Basic Algorithms

 \subsection{Private Quantile Estimation}

-Our private quantile estimation algorithm is inspired by \citet{huang2021instance} and a similar algorithm was independently proposed in \citet{drechsler2022nonparametric}.
-The algorithms work by a series of binary DP tests, which iteratively narrow down a region likely to contain the target sample quantile.
+Our motivation for applying a private quantile estimation step prior to private mean estimation stems from the relatively low minimax cost of differentially private selection.
+Our algorithm builds on that of \citet{huang2021instance} with several refinements, and note that a similar approach was independently proposed by \citet{drechsler2022nonparametric}.
+It works by a series of binary DP tests \citep{blum2013learning}, which iteratively narrow down a region likely to contain the target sample quantile.

 \algorithmicrequire{\textbf{Input:}} \algorithmicensure{\textbf{Output:}}